Configure MCP Auth in MCP server

 - OAuth 2.0: The well-known URL is appended to the domain of the issuer.
 For example, if your issuer is

-. - OpenID Connect: The well-known URL is appended directly to the issuer.
+https://my-project.logto.app/oauth, the well-known URL will behttps://auth.logto.io/.well-known/oauth-authorization-server/oauth. - OpenID Connect: The well-known URL is appended directly to the issuer.
 For example, if your issuer is

-, the well-known URL will behttps://auth.logto.io/oidc/.well-known/openid-configuration
+https://my-project.logto.app/oidc, the well-known URL will behttps://auth.logto.io/oidc/.well-known/openid-configuration.

 Custom data transpilation

 In some cases, the metadata returned by the provider may not conform to the expected format.
-If you are confident that the provider is compliant, you can use the transpile_data
+If you are confident that the provider is compliant, you can use the transpileData option to modify the metadata before it is used:

-import { MCPAuth, fetchServerConfig } from 'mcp-auth';
+import { fetchServerConfig } from 'mcp-auth';

-server: await fetchServerConfig('<auth-server-issuer>', {
+const authServerConfig = await fetchServerConfig('<auth-server-issuer>', {

 type: 'oidc',